-1 bed Sheltered 50 22.4% 2 bed Sheltered 46 20.6% ALL 223 100% 223 100% Addressing the disconnect between the Council's supply of vacant homes and overall stock profile, to align it with the needs of the homeless cohort would increase supply and reduce demand on costly hotel and bed and breakfast placements.
-This would also better meet the housing needs of Flintshire residents, not just those who experience homelessness, as waiting times for one bed general needs homes is significantly longer than for those who require mini group or sheltered housing. akfast placements.
-This would also sness, as waiting times for one bed Option 1a - Progress with the sheltered housing review to develop recommendations for current schemes.
-Following discussions at Communities and Housing Overview and Scrutiny Committee in February 2023 it was agreed that a task and finish group would be established to agree the methodology and consultation approach for the sheltered housing review.
-The terms of reference for this group have been agreed and the intention is to report back to Overview and Scrutiny in December 2023 on the outcomes from the group and progress the review of all schemes from January 2024.
-Option 1a - risks and mitigations The Sheltered Housing Review working group will manage all aspects of risks and mitigations with regards to this workstream and further reports will be shared with Cabinet and Scrutiny Committee in due course.
-Option 1b - Reduce or remove the age thresholds properties which is currently 50 years plus.
+1 bed Sheltered 50 22.4% 2 bed Sheltered 46 20.6% ALL 223 100% Addressing the disconnect between the Council's supply of vacant homes homeless cohort would increase supply and reduce demand on costly hot better meet the housing needs of Flintshire residents, not just those who e general needs homes is significantly longer than for those who require min Option 1a - Progress with the sheltered housing review to develop recommendations for current schemes.
+Following discussions at Communities and Housing Overview and el and bed and brea experience homeles i group or sheltered Option 1a - risks The Sheltered Ho manage all aspec akfast placements.
+This would also sness, as waiting times for one bed housing.
+Scrutiny Committee in February 2023 it was agreed that a task and finish group would be established to agree the methodology and consultation approach for the sheltered housing review.
+The terms of reference for this group have been agreed and the intention is to report back to Overview and Scrutiny in December 2023 on the outcomes from the group and progress the review of all schemes from January 2024. • et and Scrutiny Committee in due Option 1b - Reduce or remove the age thresholds for mini-group Option 1b - Risks and mitigations properties which is currently 50 years plus.
 During the financial year 2022-2023 42 mini group successfully relet by the Council with 37 mini group re year (2021-2022).
-As of 30 th October 2023, there we properties vacant awaiting refurbishment and relet. properties were elets the previous ere 17 mini group communities.
-Sp communities and th within areas predo mitment to creating sustainable becific concerns over 'mixed age' he impact that younger people living ominantly occupied by older people can be mitigated.
-The following can If allocation of 50% of these properties was to people w and in homeless accommodation, there is an estim expenditure on emergency housing of £587,000 base figure of forty available homes each year. ated reduction in • ige ranges for mini group over a iod may be one way to address this
+As of 30 th October 2023, there we properties vacant awaiting refurbishment and relet. lets the previous re 17 mini group communities.
+Sp communities and th within areas predo mitment to creating sustainable becific concerns over 'mixed age' ne impact that younger people living ominantly occupied by older people can be mitigated.
+The following can nitigations.
+If allocation of 50% of these properties was to people we and in homeless accommodation, there is an estimate expenditure on emergency housing of £587,000 base figure of forty available homes each year. ated reduction in ge ranges for mini group over a iod may be one way to address this